NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/installation-and-setup.rst.txt

 Several deployment approaches are described in this document:

 - :ref:`Deploy our sample Docker Compose orchestration<deploy-docker-compose>`
-- :ref:`Deploy with Individual Containers <deploy-container>`
+- :ref:`Deploy with individual containers <deploy-container>`
-- :ref:`Deploy from Source Code in Node.js runtime environment <deploy-from-source>`
+- :ref:`Deploy from source code in Node.js runtime environment <deploy-from-source>`
+- :ref:`Deploy with executable binaries <deploy-binaries>`

 A STIG Manager deployment requires at least two other mandatory services, which are freely available but must be provided and configured by the those deploying the STIG Manager instance:
   - An OpenID Connect (OIDC) Provider